reconfigurable-ml-pipeline/ipa/README.md

 # Abstract
 Efficiently optimizing multi-model inference pipelines for fast, accurate, and cost-effective inference is a crucial challenge in ML production systems, given their tight end-to-end latency requirements.
 To simplify the exploration of the vast and intricate trade-off space of accuracy and cost in inference pipelines, providers frequently opt to consider one of them.
 However, the challenge lies in reconciling accuracy and cost trade-offs.
 To address this challenge and propose a solution to efficiently manage model variants in inference pipelines, we present IPA, an online deep-learning Inference Pipeline Adaptation system that efficiently leverages model variants for each deep learning task.
 Model variants are different versions of pre-trained models for the same deep learning task with variations in resource requirements, latency, and accuracy.
 IPA dynamically configures batch size, replication, and model variants to optimize accuracy, minimize costs, and meet user-defined latency SLAs using Integer Programming.
 It supports multi-objective settings for achieving different trade-offs between accuracy and cost objectives while remaining adaptable to varying workloads and dynamic traffic patterns.
 Extensive experiments on a Kubernetes implementation with five real-world inference pipelines demonstrate that IPA improves normalized accuracy by up to 35% with a minimal cost increase of less than 5%.

-# Project Setup Steps (Automated Artifact Evaluation)
+# 1 Project Setup Steps (Automated Artifact Evaluation - For JSys Reviewers)
 1. Go to the [infrastructure](/infrastructure/README.md) for the guide to set up the K8S cluster and related depandancies, the complete installtion takes ~30 minutes.

 2. After downloading ipa data explained in 1 the log of the experiments presented in the paper will be avialable in the directory [data/results/final](data/results/final) to draw the figures in the paper go to [experiments/runner/notebooks](experiments/runner/notebooks) to draw each figure presented in the paper.
 Each figure is organized in a different Jupyter notebook e.g. to draw the figure 8 of the paper pipeline figure [experiments/runner/notebooks/paper-fig8-e2e-video.ipynb](experiments/runner/notebooks/paper-fig8-e2e-video.ipynb)